-Maker Spotlight: Shaya AlArfaj
+Maker Spotlight: Shaya AlArfaj of Shaybazaar

 We grabbed a drink with Shaya AlArfaj at Brooklyn Bazaar in Greenpoint to discuss Shaybazaar: a new online marketplace for makers and creators run by Brooklyn-based designers.

 Canvas & Cassette: What was your trajectory into design?

 Shaya AlArfaj: During my first semester of senior year, I decided to take a mixed-media class.
 At the end of the course, my professor sat me down and told me about all the different layers of thought she could see I put into my work.
 She recommended some more classes that I should continue to take—which sucked because I was graduating that year and couldn’t take any of them.
 When I told her I only had one semester left, she was like, “well, you really have to do something with this.”
 I took three design classes during my final semester of college and realized I loved it.
 I immediately began to research Industrial Design programs.